dwyl/github-backup/README.md

 ![github-backup-app-name](https://user-images.githubusercontent.com/194400/37878406-dbaaa2ca-3060-11e8-8c50-14860144ea79.png)

-Scroll downd to the "About" section you will find the `ID` of your app e.g: 103 this is the number that needs to be set for `GITHUB_APP_ID` in your `.env` file.
+Scroll down to the "About" section where you will find the `ID` of your app.
+This is the number that needs to be set for `GITHUB_APP_ID` in your `.env` file.

 ![app-about-id](https://user-images.githubusercontent.com/194400/37863366-004a4f02-2f55-11e8-97eb-7d9f8b74ba66.png)
+e.g: 103